 The first consultations with residents were in November 2014.
 Of the many people I know who attended, no-one knew that it was about a major mountain bike destination, many didn’t know it was about an official project at all.

-An article in the Mountainviews Mail by Kath Gannaway, our local reporter, did not report the meeting was a consultation over the Warburton Mountain Bike Destination but presented as only a conflict between residents and mountain bikers.
+An article in the Mountainviews Mail by Kath Gannaway, our local reporter, did not report the meeting was a consultation over the Warburton Mountain Bike Destination but presented it only as a conflict between residents and mountain bikers.

 Uphill Task for all Users 30-11-2015